31 may 2014--Research by the University of Liverpool has found that eating prunes as part of a weight control diet can improve weight loss.

 Findings from the latest study highlight the effect that one's region of residence has on psychological well-being.
 It was noted that the Sardinian way of life trumps all else, with older Sardinians being less depressed and experiencing higher levels of personal satisfaction and coping strategies than is true for the norm.
 In contrast, the elderly from Northern Italy struggled with depression.

 These findings are ascribed to the fact that elderly people from Sardinia, and especially those from Ogliastra, are physically active until late in life and feel more valued, respected and supported by younger generations.
 In turn, elderly Sardinians living in Sassari benefit from higher levels of wealth and physical health.
-They have nearby, and are involved in ongoing social, recreational and cultural activities.
+They have mental health services nearby, and are involved in ongoing social, recreational and cultural activities.

 More symptoms of depression were noted among women than men; and city dwellers reported more symptoms of depression than those from rural areas.
 Also, very old participants between 75 and 99 years old tended to be more depressed than those between 65 and 74 years old.